 Do you think BMD is a cost effective way of augmenting a nation’s credible deterrence?

-Yes, but it depends on how you calculate it.
-If you calculate cost effectiveness through comparing the cost of an offensive missile versus the cost of a missile defence system, the offensive missiles are always going to be less costly.
-There is no argument with that, that is very easy to calculate.
+Yes, but it depends on how you calculate cost effectiveness.
+If you calculate it through comparing the cost of an offensive missile versus the cost of a missile defence system, the offensive missiles are always going to be less costly.
 The calculation changes completely, however, if you calculate the value of what you are trying to protect or if you are looking at some other alternative.
 So when you say cost effectiveness, you really have to define what you are counting in those costs.

-In other words, if a missile defence system causes an adversary with offensive missiles to have uncertainty in whether or not they are going to be successful in their attack, you first have to wonder why is there an attack.
-More importantly though, if someone is sophisticated enough to have a missile defence system, they are definitely going to be sophisticated enough to retaliate and I would think that it’s a very low probability that someone is going to defend themselves against a provocative attack by somebody else and then not retaliate.
+If a missile defence system causes an adversary with offensive missiles to have uncertainty in whether or not they are going to be successful in their attack, you first have to wonder why is there an attack.
+More importantly though, if someone is sophisticated enough to have a missile defence system, they are definitely going to be sophisticated enough to retaliate and there is a very low probability that someone is going to defend themselves against a provocative attack by somebody else and then not retaliate.
 So if you are in offence and there is a BMDS involved in this calculation, you have to calculate the fact that there is an uncertainty now of whether you are going to be successful in your offence.

-You might even be partially successful, but even if you are partially successful is that going to allow whoever you are attacking to have a successful counter attack?
-And, if you are attacking someone who has a bigger arsenal than you have, that is not a very favorable calculation.
-From a deterrence point of view, without BMD, I think you are subject to being deterred by whoever has the offence.
+You might even be partially successful, but is that going to allow whoever you are attacking to have a successful counter attack?
+If you are attacking someone who has a bigger arsenal than you have, that is not a very favourable calculation.
+From a deterrence point of view, without BMD, you are subject to being deterred by whoever has the offence.
 That deterrence could be a way of regional hegemony or could simply mean an adversary is able to exert their will freely on you, in a way that is negative to you, without worrying about the consequences of using that offence as a threat.
-But, if there is a missile defence system involved then that changes the calculation because the calculation is not just the calculation of the cost of an offensive missile versus an interceptor.
-So that really changes the deterrence question.
+But, if there is a missile defence system involved the calculation changes because it is not just about the cost of an offensive missile versus an interceptor.
+That really changes the deterrence question.

 I have also seen calculations to account for what you are trying to protect and not only the attack of, let’s say a city, or a military asset.
 It’s not just the value of that asset, it’s the value of the freedom of trade and the freedom of a nation or a state to be able to participate freely in it’s region without being inhibited by the threats of someone’s missiles.
 I have seen so many different answers to your question and in my mind it always depends on where you draw the boundary of what you are gong to calculate in the term cost effectiveness.